 Type of information Where is it stored?
 Who can access it?
-Identifiable Information - this information can be traced back to you Information collected from you Laboratory results Photographs if required for any adverse events e.g. skin reactions.
-Neurological assessment questionnaire Paper: stored securely under restricted access at NZCR.
+Identifiable Information - th nis information can be traced back to уои Information collected from you Laboratory results Photographs if required for any adverse events e.g. skin reactions.
+Paper: stored securely under restricted access at NZCR.
 Following study completion paper forms are transferred to a secure site and stored for 15 years, then destroyed Electronic: stored on secure NZCR servers (in New Zealand and Australia) NZCR staff Your GP / usual doctor Local laboratory staff to process and report your screening and safety tests Sponsor/CRO monitors to ensure the study is run properly and data is collected accurately Representatives from the Sponsor if you make a compensation claim as a result of study-related injury.
-Identifiable information is required to assess your claim Ethics committee, regulatory authorities, and sponsor/CRO representatives if the study or site is audited Medical Officer of Health for positive test results for a notifiable disease (i.e., Hepatitis B/C, HIV and TB)

-De-identified (coded) Infor mation - this information is only lab The study doctor may share your information with other people, in the rare event of a serious threat to public health or safety, or to the life or health of you or another person OR if the information is required in certain legal situations elled with your unique study ID De-identified information about you (sex, race/ethnicity and age/year of birth) Study assessment results are uploaded into the study database to be analysed De-identified photographs, if required (as above) Electronic: will be stored-on a secure platform and will be retained indefinitely.
+Identifiable information is required to assess your claim Ethics committee, regulatory authorities, and sponsor/CRO representatives if the study or site is audited Medical Officer of Health for positive test results for a notifiable disease (i.e., COVID- 19, Hepatitis B/C, and HIV) The study doctor may share your information with other people, in the rare event of a serious threat to public health or safety, or to the life or health of you or another person OR if the information is required in certain legal situations De-identified (coded) Inform nation - this information is only lab elled with your unique study ID De-identified information about you (sex, race/ethnicity and age/year of birth) Study assessment results are uploaded into the study database to be analysed De-identified photographs, if required (as above) Electronic: will be stored-on a secure platform and will be retained indefinitely.
 Storage will comply with local and/or international data security guidelines.
 The Sponsor, for the purposes of this study.
 People and companies working with or for the Sponsor, for the purposes of this study.
 Regulatory or other governmental agencies worldwide.
-Anonymised Information - this information cannot be traced back to you (code removed) All de-identified information for which the code has been removed Electronic: stored on a secure sponsor-managed database Access not restricted
+Anonymised Information - t his information cannot be traced bac k to you (code removed) All de-identified information for which the code has been removed Electronic: stored on a secure sponsor-managed database Access not restricted